The Dust Scattering Halo of Cygnus X-3: Data Reduction

+The typical 0.5-7 keV background\footnote{{\sl Chandra} Proposer's Observing Guide, Table 6.10, http://cxc.harvard.edu/proposer/POG/} for a 50 ks observation on the S3\footnote{The ACIS S3 chip contains the zeroth order image for the nominal HETG pointing.} CCD chip is 0.02 counts pix$^{-1}$, or 0.03~counts~pix$^{-1}$ for the $5-10$~keV background.
+This is two orders of magnitude below the dimmest portion of the Cyg X-3 surface brightness profile, suggesting that all the ambient light comes from X-ray scattering.
+Since the quiescent detector background is minuscule by comparison, it was not included in this analysis.

 There is a Bok globule located $16''$ from Cyg X-3, observed from X-ray scattering \citep{McCollough}.
-We found that a $3''$ by $4.5''$ region covering the globule contained 7120 counts, which accounts for 20\% of the total brightness at that radius.
-We removed the globule from the measurement shown in Figure~\ref{fig:HaloFit}, because our halo model assumes azimuthal symmetry.
+A $3''$ by $4.5''$ region covering the globule contains 7120 counts, which accounts for approximately 30\% of the total brightness at that radius.
+We removed the globule from the measurement, because the halo model assumes azimuthal symmetry.
+We also excised from the zeroth order image a $2.5''$ wide region containing the CCD transfer streak.

 The scattering halo measured from the zeroth order image might also be contaminated from the first order halo dispersed by the HETG.
 To test this, we extracted a radial surface brightness profile from a rectangular region oriented in the MEG dispersion direction.
-We found significant contamination from the MEG first order scattering halo in regions $>100$ pixels away from the point source center.
-There is plenty of signal in the outer edges of the halo, which are covered by annuli of larger surface area.
-We thus confine our surface brightness profiles to a rectangular region perpendicular to both the MEG and HEG arms.\footnote{ Surface brightness measurements with annuli $r < 40$ pixels receive full azimuthal coverage.} Utilizing this region reduced the outermost profile data point by $4\sigma$ and significantly altered some of our fit results (e.g.~$\amax$ in Table~\ref{tab:UniformFit} increased by $50\%$).
-This demonstrates how remarkably sensitive X-ray scattering is to grain size distributions.
+There was evidence of contamination from the MEG first order scattering halo in regions $>50''$ away from the point source center, differing by $4\sigma$ at the outermost annulus.
+We therefore chose to confine the surface brightness profiles to a rectangular region perpendicular to both the MEG and HEG arms.\footnote{ Surface brightness measurements with annuli $\alpha < 20''$ receive full azimuthal coverage.} This choice did not lead to any significant loss in signal, since the outer edges of the halo are covered by annuli of larger surface area.